 Directed surveillance is covert surveillance that is not intrusive but is carried out in relation to a specific investigation or operation in such a manner as is likely to result in the obtaining of private information about any person and is not an immediate response to events or circumstances where it would not be practical to seek authorisation.
 As discussed previously some of these types of surveillance require RIPA authorisation and some do not.

 There are a number of uses for covert surveillance, some of which are intrinsic to the day to day activities of public bodies and some which are less frequent.

-In an insurance context the most frequent use for convert surveillance is during the investigation of a personal injury claim.
-You will note from previous commentary this type of surveillance does not come under the RIPA umbrella and does not therefore require authorisation (unless you are a Police Authority).
-In light of the recent Jackson reforms (2013) and the introduction of Qualified One Way Cost Shifting (QOCS) surveillance evidence, on appropriate cases, is likely to become even more important.
-The new position is that a Defendant will now be unable to recover its costs, even if successful at Trial, unless one of the defined exceptions applies, such an exception is where a claim is found to be fundamentally dishonest.
-Furthermore, although QOCS will continue to apply to those cases which are discontinued, good surveillance evidence may encourage an early discontinuance thereby limiting the public body's exposure to both parties costs.
+In an insurance context, the most frequent use for convert surveillance is during the investigation of a personal injury claim.
+You will note from previous commentary this type of surveillance does not come under the RIPA umbrella and does not, therefore, require authorisation (unless you are a Police Authority).
+In light of the recent Jackson reforms (2013) and the introduction of Qualified One Way Cost Shifting (QOCS) surveillance evidence, in appropriate cases, is likely to become even more important.
+The new position is that a defendant will now be unable to recover its costs, even if successful at trial, unless one of the defined exceptions applies, such an exception is where a claim is found to be fundamentally dishonest.
+Furthermore, although QOCS will continue to apply to those cases which are discontinued, good surveillance evidence may encourage an early discontinuance thereby limiting the public body's exposure to both parties' costs.

 Is the surveillance necessary and proportionate?